 Don’t take what you pack for granted – bringing the right gear is a serious safety tip for travelers.
 You need to make sure that you have the proper equipment for whatever it is you’re doing on your backpacking trip.

 If you’re going trekking in Nepal, you should probably bring a warm jacket and a good pair of boots, at the very least.
-If you’re going to Colombia for a holiday, our travel safety tip would be to pack lightly and to avoid bringing anything overly valuable with you.
+If you’re going to Colombia for a holiday, our personal travel safety tip would be to pack lightly and to avoid bringing anything overly valuable with you.